-For fiscal year ended September 30, 2017, the District directly assessed the Developer \$560,087 for operations and maintenance as well as approximately \$1.4 million for debt service costs on property owned within the District's boundaries.
-In addition, the Developer was assessed \$81,630 for operations and maintenance and \$131,579 for debt service costs through the local tax collector.
-A total of \$287,725 is outstanding at year-end and is recorded as Due from developer on the accompanying Statement of Net Position and Balance Sheet - Governmental Funds.
+For fiscal year ended September 30, 2018, the District directly assessed the Developer \$432,943 for operations and maintenance and \$1,277,389 for debt service costs on property owned within the District's boundaries.
+In addition, the Developer was assessed \$77,983 for operations and maintenance and \$125,523 for debt service costs through the local tax collector.
+At September 30, 2018, the Developer owed the District \$177,647 for outstanding debt service assessments, which is recorded as Due from developer on the accompanying Statement of Net Position and Balance Sheet - Governmental Funds.
+Subsequent to year-end, the Developer paid the outstanding debt service assessments.